 Essentially, Hopsin’s most memorable moments in his first years of fame were spent using his exceptional rapping ability to mock and criticize the most famous rappers of the time instead of telling his own story.
 Since he was never responded to, it never amounted to more clout.

 In an interview with District Magazine in 2018, Hopsin expressed disappointment in being pigeonholed as a rapper who wants beef and drama, saying that he wishes he could “make normal songs” without being slept on.
-To many rap fans, and by Hopsin’s own admission in the interview, Hopsin put himself in that hole, which could be interpreted as the “corny” category, by spending much of his time in the limelight criticizing rather than adding to the game.
+To many rap fans, and by Hopsin’s own admission in the interview, Hopsin put himself in that hole (i.e. the “corny” category) by spending much of his time in the limelight criticizing rather than adding to the game.
 Hopsin still became a millionaire as an independent artist, but it’s clear he would have been more celebrated if he spent less time dissing.

 With hip-hop becoming increasingly mainstream in the 2000s, Hopsin certainly was not the last artist to use their platform to critique rap trends.
 A slew of artists in the past decade or so, including Joyner Lucas and late-career Eminem, have used their art to critique the culture’s more controversial trends, including mumble rap and drug culture.
 While both artists have enjoyed considerably more commercial success than Hopsin, many listeners have written off their critiques of the game as bitter and preachy rather than inspiring or tasteful.

 Rather than being called corny for criticizing the game, some of today’s most popular positivity rappers such as Macklemore and Chance The Rapper are called corny for just that, being very positive.
 To a fan, the artists are thorough in their messages and are an example of hip-hop’s power to spread love.
 To a critic, Macklemore and Chance are cashing in on a family-friendly image not many rappers can successfully pull off.